 REPAIR offers training to leadership in police departments across the nation and equips leaders to then become trainers themselves and pass on their knowledge, tools, and resources to their rank-and-file officers.
 If your department is interested in learning more about the REPAIR program, please write Duaa Randhawa at duaa.randhawa@auschwitzinstitute.org.

 The Auschwitz Institute is dedicated to developing online courses with high degrees of interactivity and collaborative exercises.
 AIPG strives to engage an array of learning styles by providing written, audiovisual, and creative learning exercises.
 The courses focus on direct participant engagement and the development of practical skills.
 Enrollment for each course is kept low so that each participant can receive individual attention from the expert instructors and so they can interact with and learn from each other.
 As a result, our completion rates average 80-90%, which is much higher than other online courses.
-AIPG’s Online Education Program is serving as another way to grow the community of individuals all over the world working actively for the prevention of genocide and other mass atrocities.
+AIPG’s Department of Research and Online Education is serving as another way to grow the community of individuals all over the world working actively for the prevention of genocide and other mass atrocities.

 Our courses are designed for participants to complete alongside their professional and personal obligations.
 All of our courses are online and asynchronous, meaning participants complete the material on their own time as long as the assignments are submitted by the weekly deadline on Saturday.
 Past participants have reported that each week’s material takes about four hours to complete.

 All of our instructors are experts in the region where the course is offered and are at the forefront of atrocity prevention research and policy in their respective fields.
-As AIPG’s online education program grows, we are continually updating our courses, increasing the languages in which we offer courses, and developing new curricula with the goal of making atrocity prevention tools available to all of our partner states.
+As AIPG’s online education grows, we are continually updating our courses, increasing the languages in which we offer courses, and developing new curricula with the goal of making atrocity prevention tools available to all of our partner states.

 Everyone who successfully completes a course receives a Certificate of Completion and becomes a part of AIPG’s alumni network.
 Beyond the course, we offer virtual continuing education opportunities in the form of seminars, Q&As with leading experts in the field, and technical assistance and capacity building.